Removing the Baseboard Before Installation of Hardwood Floors

 Generally, it’s a good idea to remove baseboards before installing your flooring, here’s why:

 Short baseboards give a better-finished look, aesthetically without shoe molding or quarter round.
-However, with tall profile baseboards, a shoe molding may enhance the decor.
+However, with tall profile baseboards, shoe molding may enhance the decor.

 The height of your new hardwood flooring may not be the same height as your previous floor covering, therefore, the height of the baseboards would need to be adjusted accordingly.